 Separation anxiety is estimated to affect around 14 percent of dogs.
 Dogs with separation anxiety are unable to find comfort when they are left alone or separated from their family members.
 This anxiety often manifests itself in undesirable behaviors, such as urinating and defecating in the house, destroying furniture and furnishings, and barking.

 Age-related anxiety affects older dogs and can be associated with cognitive dysfunction syndrome (CDS).
-In dogs with CDS, memory, learning, perception, and awareness start to decline, similar to the early stages of Alzheimer's disease in humans.
-This understandably leads to anxiety in senior dogs.
+In dogs with CDS, memory, learning, perception, and awareness start to decline, similar to the early stages of Alzheimer’s disease in humans.
+This understandably leads to confusion and anxiety in senior dogs.

 So how can you tell if your dog has anxiety?
 There are several important symptoms to look out for: